(CNN) -- Here's what you need to know about World War II, which lasted from 1939 to 1945.

 The number of civilian casualties in World War II may never be known.
 Many deaths were caused by bombing raids, massacres, starvation and other war-related causes.

-The Lend-Lease Act was created to allow the U.S. to lend or lease weapons, equipment, or raw materials to any nation fighting the Axis.
+The Lend-Lease Act was created to allow the United States to lend or lease weapons, equipment, or raw materials to any nation fighting the Axis.
 Eventually, 38 nations received about $50 billion in aid.
 Most went to Great Britain and the Soviet Union.

-In 1948, the U.S. created the Marshall Plan to help rebuild war torn Europe.
+In 1948, the United States created the Marshall Plan to help rebuild war torn Europe.
 Eventually, 18 nations received $13 billion in food, machinery and other goods.

 Timeline: September 1, 1939 - Germany invades Poland.
 Denmark, Luxembourg, the Netherlands, Norway, Belgium, and France soon fall into German control, until only the United Kingdom is left to face Germany.